ZoyaV/reframing/README.md

 ### Validate results

-1. At First train Human Feedback model *ppo_tuning/human_feedback/HFModel.ipynb*

-2. To train the NLP-based manipulator using reward modeling, proceed as follows:
+To train Reframing using DPO-like dataset, proceed as follows:

 ```bash
 cd dpo_tuning